 It is vital that employers play their part by:

-- reducing risk to an acceptable level through implementing the recommendations in this and other relevant guidance that applies to your workplace
+- reducing risk to an acceptable level through implementing the recommendations in this and other relevant guidance that applies to their workplace

-- encouraging and enabling workers to follow any notifications to self-isolate and supporting them when in isolation
+- encouraging and enabling workers to follow any advice to self-isolate and supporting them when in isolation

 The NHS Test and Trace service is key to helping manage the risk of COVID-19 spreading further in the community and in workplaces.
-It is essential that you take steps to enable your staff to comply with the requirements of the NHS Test and Trace service.
+It is essential that you take steps to enable your staff to comply with the requirements of this service.

 Where the enforcing authority, such as the HSE or your local authority, identifies employers who are not taking action to comply with the relevant public health legislation and guidance to control public health risks, they are empowered to take a range of actions to improve control of workplace risks.
-For example, this would cover employers not taking appropriate action to ensure social distancing, where possible.
+For example, this could include employers not taking appropriate action to ensure social distancing where possible.

 Employers are expected to respond to any advice or notices issued by enforcing authorities rapidly and are required to do so within any timescales imposed by the enforcing authorities.
-The vast majority of employers are responsible and will join with the UK’s fight against COVID-19 by working with the government and their sector bodies to protect their workers and the public.
-However, inspectors are carrying out compliance checks nationwide to ensure that employers are taking the necessary steps.
+Employers are expected to join with the UK’s fight against COVID-19 by working with the government and their sector bodies to protect their workers and the public.
+Inspectors are carrying out compliance checks nationwide to ensure that employers are taking the necessary steps.

 Communication with employees

-Communication with employees should be a high priority, and could include:
+Communication with employees should be a high priority, and should include: